awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The condition key {{conditionKeyName}} must include a tag key to control access based on tags.
-Use the format {{conditionKeyName}}tag-key and specify a key name for tag-key.
+Use the format {{conditionKeyName}}tag-key and specify a key name for tag-key."
-"
 ```

 **Resolving the error**